slyeargin/coffee-middleware/README.md

 ## YO!
 This is adapted from the [less middleware](https://npmjs.org/package/less-middleware) written by [zoramite](https://npmjs.org/~zoramite)
-I have simply gone through and replaced anything that is less specific and replaced it with the coffee-script equivalent.
+We have removed LESS specific, replaced it with the coffee-script equivalent, removed dependance on static files, and added inline sourcemaps.

 ## Installation

-    sudo npm install coffee-middleware
+    npm install coffee-middleware

 ## Options